llvm/llvm-project/llvm/docs/SPIRVUsage.rst

      - 32-bit Integer
      - `[]`
      - Generates an undefined value.
 Useful for optimizations and indicating uninitialized variables.
+   * - `int_spv_inline_asm`
+     - None
+     - `[Metadata, Metadata, Vararg]`
+     - Associates inline assembly features to inline assembly call instances by creating metadatas and preserving original arguments.
+Not emitted directly but used to support SPIR-V representation in LLVM IR.
    * - `int_spv_assume`
      - None
      - `[1-bit Integer]`